ALPHA KAPPA KAPPA

 We live in a big house with people hailing from a multitude of cultures and religions.
 Our house dynamic is shaped by mutual respect and it helps us come together and function as one happy family.

-Additionally, we host biannual parties for our classmates, usually followed by an epic house cleaning day.
+Twice a year, we host parties for our classmates, usually followed by an epic, biannual AKK cleaning day.

 Alpha Kappa Kappa in Iowa City was part of a national fraternity organization.
 Our chapter dates back to the 1920s when the new hospital complex on the west side of the river was being constructed.
 Prior to 1925, AKK occupied other rented houses before purchasing this lot on Teeters Court.
 Two additional lots were later purchased to provide the house with a yard and parking lot.
 The national AKK fraternity became defunct in the 1960s and AKK at the University of Iowa has been an independent fraternity since.